Evidence for Action: Innovative Research to Advance Racial Equity

 Applications are accepted on a rolling basis.
+The application process begins with the submission of an application and a two-page letter of intent (LOI).
 Applicants will generally receive notice within six to nine weeks of applying as to whether they are invited to submit a full proposal.
 Full proposals will be due two months from the date of notification.
 Funding recommendations will generally be made within eight weeks of receipt of the full proposal.
 In circumstances when a research opportunity is time sensitive, reviews may be expedited.
 An explanation of the time-sensitive nature of the research should be included in the LOI application.

-There is not an explicit range for allowable budget requests.
+There is no explicit range for allowable budget requests.
 You should request the amount of funding you will need to complete and disseminate findings from your proposed research project—including direct and indirect costs for the entire duration of your grant.
 The size of the budget will be weighed in relation to the importance and likely contribution of the proposed work.
 Pilot studies and formative stage research are expected to correspond with lower budgets.
 As a research funding program, E4A does not fund the costs of program implementation or operations.
-Visit the Funded Projects section of our website for a sense of the budget range of grants funded by E4A.
+Visit Evidence for Action's Funded Projects for a sense of the budget range of grants funded by E4A.